 This is due to the hard work of our Animal Management and Environmental Health team, working with pet owners and Elders to improve animal care and management in our community.

 The Healthy Dogs programme offers a regular local clinic in Wujal Wujal.
-All medications and treatments are free of charge.
-The programme is provided by Seadog Vets, specialists in working with animals in the Far North Queensland conditions.
+The programme is provided by One Health Veterinary Solutions, specialists in working with animals in the Far North Queensland conditions.

 Mosquitos breed in wet areas in and around houses.
-They bring the threat of spreading Zika virus and Dengue fever.
+They bring the threat of spreading a variety of viruses and Dengue fever.
 Wujal Wujal Council’s Indigenous Environment Health Worker is also a Pest Management Technician, trained and qualified to tackle domestic pest control.
 This includes spraying furniture, rooms and building surfaces where mosquitoes live and breed.

 For more details, please download our Mosquito Information leaflet.